TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

 ## To Do:

 * Work on movie plotting
-  * Turn CountMovies into a function, then call it for each .im file
   * Add scalebar
 * Define Regions of Interest (ROIs)
   * What to base this on?
 Can I do it using the movies?
 Maybe stacked heatmaps?